Every New Movie You Can Stream Early While Theaters Are Closed

 Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn)

-Director Cathy Yan took to Twitter to celebrate the early release of her girl gang DC film, starring Margot Robbie, Mary Elizabeth Winstead, Jurnee Smollett-Bell, Rosie Perez and Ella Jay Basco.
-"I’m just happy people will be able to enjoy new and fun movies right now," Tan tweeted.
+Director Cathy Yan's girl gang DC film stars Margot Robbie, Mary Elizabeth Winstead, Jurnee Smollett-Bell, Rosie Perez and Ella Jay Basco.

-How to Watch: Birds of Prey is available for purchase on Amazon Prime Video, Vudu, iTunes and on VOD services from cable and satellite providers.

 Bloodshot

-Columbia Pictures announced the Valiant comic adaptation -- which stars Vin Diesel as Ray Garrison, a soldier recently killed in action and brought back to life with new powers -- would be available for purchase shortly following its March 13 theater release.
+The Valiant comic adaptation stars Vin Diesel as Ray Garrison, a soldier killed in action and brought back to life with new powers.

-How to watch: Bloodshot is available for purchase on Amazon, Vudu, Fandango Now and other streaming services.

 The Call of the Wild